zendergo2/SheetsDB/README.md

 # SheetsDB

-A powerful Drive App to export a Google Spreadsheet.
+A powerful and configurable Drive App to export a Google Spreadsheet into many different formats.

 [Install it now!](https://chrome.google.com/webstore/detail/sheet-to-data/mhmjmmomcaimcoefbhdggmijkjpblhgf)